Get all the latest data for Ethiopia

 Which areas in Ethiopia do local residents consider the most desirable to live?

-Each area appeals to locals for specific reasons:
+Each neighborhood is desirable to Addis Ababa locals for a specific reason:

-Local preferences in Ethiopia largely align with what foreign investors target, though locals also value neighborhoods like Megenagna and CMC that expats sometimes overlook in favor of more central Bole and Kirkos locations.
+Local preferences in Ethiopia overlap significantly with what foreign investors target in the Bole/Kirkos axis, but locals also value areas like Megenagna and Urael that many foreigners overlook in favor of the more obvious expat-facing "Bole" label.

 Which neighborhoods in Ethiopia have the best reputation among expat communities?

-The neighborhoods in Ethiopia with the best reputation among expat communities are Old Airport/Bole Medhanealem in Bole Sub-City, Kazanchis and the Meskel Square edge in Kirkos Sub-City, and Gerji as a practical value alternative.
+The Addis Ababa neighborhoods with the strongest reputation among expat communities in early 2026 are Old Airport/Bole Medhanealem/Atlas in Bole Sub-City, Kazanchis and the Meskel Square edge in Kirkos Sub-City, and Gerji in Bole Sub-City as a more affordable alternative.

 Which areas in Ethiopia do locals say are overhyped by foreign buyers?